nestauk/flow-temp-toolkit/src/case_studies/loop-trial.md

   <li>- Users rated the walkthrough 4.8 out of 5 for ease of use.</li>

-  <li>- 80% of those who viewed the instructions stage of the tool reported changing their boiler settings.</li>
+  <li>- 80% of those who completed the instructions reported changing their boiler settings.</li>

   <li>- 4 out of 5 people would recommend it to friends and family.</li>